Mengchou-hello/Khmer-InternSphere---Web-I-Final-project/README.md

 ## 🚀 Getting Started

 No build tools or dependencies required.
 Simply clone the repository and open `index.html` in your browser.
+JavaScript runs natively in the browser — no installation needed.

 ```bash
 git clone https://github.com/your-username/khmer-internsphere.git